Elizabeth Gertrude Britton: Recognition and legacy

 The moss genus Bryobrittonia is named for Elizabeth Britton, as well as fifteen species of plants and one of animals.

 Mount Britton, a double peak in El Yunque National Forest in Puerto Rico, honors both of the Brittons.

 In 1940, a memorial plaque in honor of Britton was installed in the new Wild Flower Garden of the New York Botanical Garden.
 A gift of the New York Bird and Tree Club, it is mounted on a ten-ton boulder of Bronx schist, and its text reads, "Let those who find pleasure in this garden remember Elizabeth Gertrude Knight Britton, lover of wildflowers and ardent advocate of their protection".
 The garden is now known as the Native Plant Garden, and the boulder as Britton Rock.

 Today, the Elizabeth Gertrude Knight Britton archive is held by the NYBG Mertz Library.
 It includes personal papers, manuscripts and published research, artwork and photographs, and printing plates.
 The archive documents Britton's teaching career at Normal College, as well as her participation in the Torrey Botanical Club and the NYBG.
 Her field notebooks can be found in the New York Botanical Garden Collectors' Field Notebook collection.

 The character of Alma Whittaker in the 2013 novel The Signature of All Things, by Elizabeth Gilbert, is modeled in part on Britton.

 Later life and death

-Elizabeth Britton died at her home at 2965 Decatur Avenue in The Bronx on February 25, 1934, following an apoplectic stroke; her husband Nathaniel survived her by four months.
+Elizabeth Britton died at her home at 2965 Decatur Avenue in The Bronx on February 25, 1934, following an apoplectic stroke; her husband Nathaniel survived her for four months.
 Although she was nominally a member of the Episcopalian faith, she was buried in the Moravian Cemetery on Staten Island, where her husband's ancestors had been early settlers and he held property.